How to Make Your App More Likable for Users?

 - The users have taken to generating content for you

-There are a number of different ways that can be employed to measure the points mentioned above, and each of them have different levels of correlation with different goals including revenue, retention, & more.
-The degree of benefits may vary, but all the above-mentioned points are signs that you are doing good.
+There are a number of different ways that can be employed to measure the points mentioned above, and each of them have different levels of correlation with different goals including revenue, retention and loyalty, etc. The degree of benefits may vary, but all the above-mentioned points are signs that you are doing good.

 Ways to Make Your App Likable